frankshearar/Home/Support-package-renames.md

 ![image](https://user-images.githubusercontent.com/737941/79152134-83dff580-7d80-11ea-9948-8b94802fe84f.png)

-If you chose a single "New package", the message on the "Display Package" page will read:
+If you chose a single `New package`, the message on the "Display Package" page will read:

 	This package has been renamed

-If you choose multiple "New package"s, the message on the "Display Package" page will read:
+If you choose multiple `New package`s, the message on the "Display Package" page will read:

 	This package has been renamed or split into new packages

 Note that this message only appears on the renamed package.
-The new packages' "Display Package" page won’t say anything!
+The new packages' "Display Package" page won't say anything!

 ### Popularity Transfer
 Today, packages receive a popularity score based off their total downloads: